pauldedwards/jekyll-now/_posts/2018-08-02-self-organisation.md

 Lack of trust - esp contractors, offshore
 Teams that aren't user focussed but dependent on one or two "product specialists"

+How to introduce it in an organisation

+Start at the team level
+Coaching
+  Some people not comfortable
+  Some voices too loud
+  Clear goals